nmarsollier/nmarsollier/README.md

 - GraphQL apollo server to integrate microservices
 - RabbitMQ for async communication
 - High integration coverage with gomock.
+- CorrelationID trace using Logrus for logging, storing logs into MongoDb.

 **Golang Tutorial**